harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 sidebar_position: 3
 ---

-HTTP probe allows you to specify a URL that the experiment uses to determine the health or service availability (or other custom conditions) that is a part of the entry or exit criteria.
+The HTTP probe allows you to specify a URL that the experiment uses to determine the health or service availability (or other custom conditions) that is part of the entry or exit criteria.
 The status code received is mapped against an expected status.
 It supports HTTP [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) and [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) methods.

 The HTTP GET method sends a GET request to the specified URL.
 The response code received is matched with the response code based on the given criteria (`==`, `!=`, `oneOf`).

-HTTP POST method sends a `POST` request to the provided URL.
+The HTTP POST method sends a `POST` request to the provided URL.

 :::info YAML only feature
 In the case of a complex `POST` request in which the body spans multiple lines, the `bodyPath` attribute is used to specify the path to a file consisting of the same.
 This file is available to the experiment pod through a ConfigMap resource, wherein the ConfigMap name is defined in the [chaos engine](https://litmuschaos.github.io/litmus/experiments/concepts/chaos-resources/chaos-engine/contents/) or the [chaos experiment](https://litmuschaos.github.io/litmus/experiments/concepts/chaos-resources/chaos-experiment/contents/) CR.
 The `body` and `bodyPath` attributes are mutually exclusive.
 Go to [probe schema](https://docs.litmuschaos.io/docs/concepts/probes#httpprobe) to learn more.
 :::

-## Defining the probe
+## Probe definition

 You can define the probes at **.spec.experiments[].spec.probe** path inside the chaos engine.